 Pronation and your shoes

-When you walk, your heel should hit the ground first and roll toward your toes, flattening the arch slightly.
-As you push off the ball of your foot, your arch will spring back without touching the ground.
-That's a normal walking action.
-However, many people don’t walk normally.
-There are two ways in which the walking action typically differs from the ‘correct’ action.
+When you take a step, your foot typically hits the ground heel first and rolls toward your toes, flattening the arch slightly.
+As you push off the ball of your foot, your arch springs back and does not touch the ground.
+That's how normal feet are supposed to work.
+Unfortunately, many feet aren't normal.